“You have to take risks. We will only understand the miracle of life fully when we allow the unexpected to happen.”– Paulo Coehlo

 “And, when you want something, all the universe conspires in helping you achieve it.” – Paulo Coehlo

-Under instructions from the Orthopaedic Consultant at the second hospital of the day in nearby city of Vigo, Spain Chrissy and I moved a day later to Santiago de Compostela.
+Under instructions from the Orthopaedic Consultant at the second hospital of the day in the nearby city of Vigo, Spain Chrissy and I moved a day later to Santiago de Compostela.
 Here we found a hotel where I could recuperate.
-Once ensconced in the Paradore Chrissy rejoined Lisa and Michael on the track.
+Once ensconced in the Parador Chrissy rejoined Lisa and Michael on the track.

-To get the “Compostela” you must:
+To get the “Compostela”, you must:

 - Make the pilgrimage for religious or spiritual reasons, or at least an attitude of search.

-- Do the last 100 km on foot or horseback, or the last 200 km by bicycle.
+- Do the last 100 km on foot or horseback or the last 200 km by bicycle.
 It is understood that the pilgrimage starts at one point and from there you come to visit the Tomb of St. James.

 - You must collect the stamps on the “Credencial del Peregrino” from the places you pass through to certify that you have been there.
-Stamps from churches, hostels, monasteries, cathedrals and all places related to the Way are preferred, but if not they can also be stamped in other institutions: town halls, cafés, etc. You have to stamp the Credencial twice a day at least on the last 100 km (for pilgrims on foot or on horseback) or on the last 200 km (for cyclists pilgrims).
+Stamps from churches, hostels, monasteries, cathedrals and other places related to the Way are preferred, but if not they can also be stamped in other institutions: town halls, cafés, etc. You have to stamp the Credencial twice a day at least on the last 100 km (for pilgrims on foot or on horseback) or on the last 200 km (for cyclists pilgrims).